+ Filters

 D’après Wikipedia, Paracelse, né Philippus Theophrastus Aureolus Bombastus von Hohenheim en 1493 à Einsiedeln (en Suisse centrale) et mort le 24 septembre 1541 à Salzbourg (aujourd'hui en Autriche) est un médecin, philosophe mais aussi théologien laïc suisse, d’expression allemande (de dialecte alémanique).

-As indicated by the inscribed edge, this is an Editor's Exemplar (EE) for the French medal club, out of 100 examples struck.
-The EE mention inscribed on the edge is used exclusively for the period 1963-1987.
-The actual print run reserved for the artists, as a gift from the director, to the medallist of the Musée de la Monnaie and to the legal deposit of the Cabinet des Médailles of the BNF was between 8 and 12 examples per subject at the sole discretion of the head of the establishment.
-According to Wikipedia, Paracelsus, born Philippus Theophrastus Aureolus Bombastus von Hohenheim in 1493 in Einsiedeln (in central Switzerland) and died on September 24, 1541 in Salzburg (today in Austria) is a Swiss doctor, philosopher but also lay theologian, of German expression (Alemannic dialect)
+Attention!
+This medal may incur additional shipping costs.
+As indicated by the inscribed edge, this is a Publisher's example (EE) for the French Medal Club, one of 100 struck.
+The EE designation on the edge was used exclusively for the period 1963-1987.
+The actual mintage reserved for artists, as a gift from the director, for the medal collection of the Musée de la Monnaie (French Mint Museum), and for the legal deposit of the Cabinet des Médailles (Medals Department) of the Bibliothèque nationale de France (National Library of France), was between 8 and 12 examples per subject, entirely at the discretion of the head of the institution.
+According to Wikipedia, Paracelsus, born Philippus Theophrastus Aureolus Bombastus von Hohenheim in 1493 in Einsiedeln (in central Switzerland) and died on September 24, 1541 in Salzburg (now in Austria) was a Swiss physician, philosopher but also lay theologian, who wrote in German (Alemannic dialect).

 Historical background